-- How the Trustee's policies on exercising rights (including voting rights) and engagement have been followed over the year. - The voting behaviour of the Trustee, or that undertaken on their behalf, over the year to 31 December 2023.
+- How the Trustee's policies on exercising rights (including voting rights) and engagement have been followed over the year. - The voting behaviour of the Trustee, or that undertaken on their behalf, over the year to 30 June 2024.
+Please note investment managers typically report on voting data based on calendar quarters.
+As such, the voting and engagement information within this statement relates to the 12 months to 30 June 2024, rather than the 12 months to 31 July 2024 (the Fund's year-end).